 When a Medicaid enrollee requires an appointment for a medical service on a weekend or holiday, and the appointment is made on that same weekend or holiday, authorization may not be obtained until the next business day.
 In such cases, the transportation provider receives the request directly from the ordering practitioner at which the Medicaid enrollee has the medical appointment.

-The transportation provider shall contact the ordering provider for NYC Medicaid enrollees or the appropriate local department of social services for all other Medicaid enrollees on the next business day in order to obtain authorization for rendered services.
+In such instances, the transportation provider shall contact the appropriate local department of social services on the next business day in order to obtain authorization for rendered services.